3km Training Program

 The following evaluation tests can be used to monitor the athlete's development:

-It is possible to predict your 800 metres, 1500 metres, 3 km, 5 km, 10 km, ½ Marathon and Marathon times from your current 3 km time using Frank Horwill's four second rule for male athletes and Frank Horwill's five second rule for female athletes.
+It is possible to predict your 400 metres, 800 metres, 1500 metres, 5 km, 10 km, ½ Marathon and Marathon times from your current 3km time using Frank Horwill's four-second rule for males and Frank Horwill's five-second rule for female athletes.

 Rules of Competition